Reviews You Can Rely On

 • Portability and Setup: both speed assembly and ease of moving around (weighted 10%)

-We put the same passion into testing exercise bikes as we do for many other fitness products.
+We're passionate about spin bikes and have numerous testers who love to grind out the miles to help us parse out the differences.
 All of our reviews follow the same approach: we personally purchase the top products and conduct scientific expert testing to compare, rate, and review them.
 There are no freebies, and we don't accept demo models for testing or equipment in exchange for a review.

 Why Trust GearLab